Frank Moore (performance artist): Influence and legacy

-Performance artist Annie Sprinkle considers Moore one of her teachers, and Moore performed with a host of performance and underground punk figures since the 1970s. including Barbara Smith, Linda Sibio, The Feederz, and Dirk Dirksen - The Pope of Punk.
+Performance artist Annie Sprinkle considers Moore one of her teachers, and Moore performed with a host of performance and underground punk figures since the 1970s. including Barbara Smith, Linda Carmella Sibio, The Feederz, and Dirk Dirksen - The Pope of Punk.

-Frank Moore's life and art are now being documented in a web video series called Let Me Be Frank.
+Frank Moore's life and art are now documented in a web video series called Let Me Be Frank.

-As of September 2017, Frank Moore's work is now being archived at the Bancroft Library at the University of California, Berkeley.
-The collection is titled “Frank Moore papers, approximately 1970-2013.”
+As of September 2017, Frank Moore's work is archived at the Bancroft Library at the University of California, Berkeley.
+The collection is titled "Frank Moore papers, approximately 1970-2013."

 In April 2018, the Berkeley Art Museum and Pacific Film Archive (BAMPFA) accepted two of Frank's oil paintings into their permanent collection: Mariah (1977), and Patti Smith (1979).
+Patti Smith was also included in the BAMPFA exhibition, Way Bay 2, in June of 2018.

 In 2019, a collection of Frank Moore's work was archived at the Performistanbul Live Art Research Space in Istanbul, Turkey.

-As of November 2022, a documentary film about Frank Moore by Keith Wilson is currently in production and is expected to premiere in 2024.
+In January 2023, the Berkeley Art Museum and Pacific Film Archive (BAMPFA) mounted a solo exhibition of Frank Moore's oil paintings titled Frank Moore/MATRIX 280: Theater of Human Melting.
+The exhibition ran from January 25 through April 23, 2023 and was curated by Vincent Fecteau and Keith Wilson.